bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/sphere-of-influence.md

 \ddot{\vector{r}} = \vector{a}_p + \vector{p}_s
 :::

-In Eq. {eq}`eq:sphere-of-influence-accel-relative`, $\vector{a}$ is the primary acceleration vector, which is due to the planet in the relative frame.
+In @eq:sphere-of-influence-accel-relative, $\vector{a}$ is the primary acceleration vector, which is due to the planet in the relative frame.
 On the other hand, $\vector{p}$ represents the perturbing acceleration vector, which is due to the Sun.

-Eq. {eq}`eq:sphere-of-influence-accel-inertial` and Eq. {eq}`eq:sphere-of-influence-accel-relative` show us that we can think of the accelerations of the spacecraft in terms of a primary acceleration and a perturbing acceleration.
+@eq:sphere-of-influence-accel-inertial and @eq:sphere-of-influence-accel-relative show us that we can think of the accelerations of the spacecraft in terms of a primary acceleration and a perturbing acceleration.
 Taking the ratio of the magnitudes of these accelerations, we can draw two main conclusions:

 1. When $p_s/a_p$ is large, then the spacecraft trajectory is significantly perturbed by the gravity of the Sun
 2. When $P_p/A_s$ is large, then the spacecraft trajectory is significantly perturbed by the gravity of the planet